akka/akka/akka-docs/rst/java/untyped-actors.rst

-Termination of an actor proceeds in two steps: first the actor suspends its mailbox processing and sends a stop command to all its children, then it keeps processing the termination messages from its children until the last one is gone, finally terminating itself (invoking :meth:`postStop`, dumping mailbox, publishing :class:`Terminated` on the :ref:`DeathWatch <deathwatch-java>`, telling its supervisor).
+Termination of an actor proceeds in two steps: first the actor suspends its mailbox processing and sends a stop command to all its children, then it keeps processing the internal termination notifications from its children until the last one is gone, finally terminating itself (invoking :meth:`postStop`, dumping mailbox, publishing :class:`Terminated` on the :ref:`DeathWatch <deathwatch-java>`, telling its supervisor).
 This procedure ensures that actor system sub-trees terminate